sovrynn/ecdo/1-EVIDENCE/cataclysm-chronology/europe/README.md

 ## Plato

 "Many great deluges have taken place during the nine thousand years" since Athens and Atlantis were preeminent.
 Destruction by fire and other catastrophes was also common.
 In these floods, water rose from below, destroying city dwellers but not mountain people.
 The floods, especially the third great flood before Deucalion, washed away most of Athens' fertile soil."
-[3]
+[3] - actually said by Critias, in the dialogue Critias

 "And if any event has occurred that is noble or great or in any way conspicuous, whether it be in your country or in ours or in some other place of which we know by report, all such events are recorded from of old and preserved here in our temples; whereas your people and the others are but newly equipped, every time, with letters and all such arts as civilized States require and when, after the usual interval of years, like a plague, the flood from heaven comes sweeping down afresh upon your people, [23b] it leaves none of you but the unlettered and uncultured, so that you become young as ever, with no knowledge of all that happened in old times in this land or in your own."
 [2]